Florida State edges Michigan 33-32 in Orange Bowl

 “The character on this team,” Florida State coach Jimbo Fisher said.
 “I’ve said it before.
 I’m as proud of this team as any I’ve coached.”

-Evans’ scoring run put the Wolverines ahead 30-27, but Florida State’s Keith Gavin swung momentum back to the Seminoles with a 66-yard kickoff return right up the middle — setting up the drive where his team would take the lead for good.
+Evans’ scoring run put the Wolverines ahead 30-27, but Florida State’s Keith Gavin swung momentum back to the Seminoles with a 66-yard kickoff return — setting up the drive where his team would take the lead for good.

 “Best game of my life,” Cook said.